javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 sayHi('John'); // Hello, John!
 ```

-The `import` directive loads the module by path `./sayHi.js` relative the current file and assigns exported function `sayHi` to the corresponding variable.
+The `import` directive loads the module by path `./sayHi.js` relative to the current file, and assigns exported function `sayHi` to the corresponding variable.

 Let's run the example in-browser.